learn-co-curriculum/react-ts-typescript-features-continued/README.md

-Generally, the return type of a function is easier and safer to infer with type inference because most functions do not (and should not) have many different return statements and those return statements are usually quite explicit about the values they are constructing.
+Generally, the return type of a function is easier and safer to infer with type inference because most functions do not (and should not) have many different return statements.
+Functions that have returns statements are usually quite explicit about the values they are constructing.
+Thus, you can usually get away with not typing your functions and letting TypeScript infer the return type itself.

-> Multiple return statements in a function make it harder to read and track what
-> the function does.
-They also make it harder to test.
-If you are writing a
-> function that seems to lend itself to having many return points, it might be a
-> sign that you're trying to do too much in a single function.
-Instead, try to
-> break the functionality up into multiple steps and have each step implemented
-> in their own function.

-When a function does not explicitly define a return type and does not have a return statement, its return type is inferred to be `void`, which means the caller of that function will not get a return value.
+> **Note**: When a function does not explicitly define a return type and does not have
+> a return statement, its return type is inferred to be `void`, which means the
+> caller of that function will not get a return value.

 ## Generics